drazenzadravec/tools/ai/mcp/typescript/readme.md

 ## TypeScript MCP Implementation

-Includes a base client and server class which can be inherited by custom classes.
+Includes a base client and server class which can be inherited by custom classes. <a href="https://github.com/modelcontextprotocol/typescript-sdk" target="_blank">typescript-sdk</a>

 ### Client
 ```typescript